The Jester Calabacillas (Madrid)

-The Jester Calabacillas is a portrait by Velázquez of Don Juan Martín Martín, "Juan de Calabazas" or "El Búfón Calabacillas", a jester at the court of Philip IV of Spain, sometimes known by the nickname Bizco.
-It is now in the Prado Museum.
-The jester had mental illness(s), and would often rub his hands together in a form of tic; however, Velazquez painted him in a relatively calm state, further showing Velazquez's equal show of dignity to all, whether king or jester.
+The Jester Calabacillas is a portrait by Velázquez of Don Juan Martín Martín, "Juan de Calabazas" or "El Búfón Calabacillas", a jester at the court of Philip IV of Spain.
+He earned a comfortable wage and was sometimes known by the nickname Bizco (cross-eyed).
+The painting is now held in the Prado Museum.

+Velazquez painted Calabacillas with respect, indeed this portrait was one of several the painter undertook in depicting the court's jesters.
+This unique aspect of his illustrious portfolio further highlights Velazquez' equal show of dignity to all, whether king or jester.